 We hope to add support for other packaging systems in the near future -- watch this space...

 It's still early days in terms of our user documentation, so it may not be complete.
 Here's what we've got so far:

 The README file from our GitHub repo, which covers building OpenLI from source, what each component does and the answers to some likely questions.

 Instructions for installing and running OpenLI using our Debian or Ubuntu packages is available on the OpenLI wiki.

-Documentation explaining how to configure the OpenLI components (including example configuration files) are included with the OpenLI source code.
+Documentation explaining how to configure the OpenLI components (including example configuration files) is included with the OpenLI source code.
 It can also be browsed through our GitHub repo.

 (Edited) slides from an OpenLI tutorial that was run at NZNOG 2019.
 The slides may or may not be helpful without the actual spoken words given during the tutorial.

 For further information on OpenLI or to get assistance with running OpenLI, please send an email to our support address.